-B2B product messaging, the verbiage used to describe your offer, helps prospective customers understand your solution.
-Populate this B2B Product / Solution Messaging Framework in this handy hierarchy of information for everything you need for website, presentations and other communication needs.
-Become acquainted with and avoid common B2B messaging problems.
-Understanding your B2B value proposition is a critical pre-requisite.
+B2B product messaging, the verbiage and organization used to describe your offer, helps prospective customers understand your solution.
+Populate this B2B Product / Solution Messaging Framework for use on your website, presentations and other communication places.
+Become acquainted with, and avoid, common B2B messaging problems.
+Understanding customers and your value proposition is a critical pre-requisite to solid B2B product messaging.

-While we use the term ‘product’ here, this applies equally to solutions, services and tiers of offers.
-Firstly this article briefly reviews initial considerations, then moves on to the B2B messaging framework and finishing up with a checklist of problems to avoid.
+While we use the term ‘product’ here, this framework applies equally to solutions, services and tiers of offers.
+Firstly, this article briefly reviews initial considerations, then moves on to a B2B messaging framework and concludes with a checklist of problems to avoid.

 Initial Considerations For Good Messaging